2004 Nauruan parliamentary election: Background

 In September 2004, health minister and MP Kieren Keke was suspended by Speaker Russell Kun, an opposition MP, due to having dual Nauruan and Australian citizenship.
-The Chief Justice of Nauru ruled that Keke could remain an MP, but Speaker did not allow Keke to return to his parliamentary seat until the undoing of his suspension was voted on by parliament.
+The Chief Justice of Nauru ruled that Keke could remain an MP, but Speaker Kun did not allow Keke to return to his parliamentary seat until the undoing of his suspension was voted on by parliament.
 Gridlock then resulted in parliament failing to pass a new budget by the September deadline.
 On 30 September, President Ludwig Scotty declared a state of emergency and dissolved parliament.
 On 1 October, the government announced the resultant snap election would be held on 23 October.
 Opposition MPs accused the use of emergency powers and dissolution of parliament by the president of being unconstitutional.
 By 12 October, President Scotty's actions were upheld by the chief justice.

 There were 76 candidates in the snap election.
 All sitting MPs sought re-election.